zalando/postgres-operator/docs/reference/operator_parameters.md

   [kube2iam](https://github.com/jtblin/kube2iam) project on AWS.
 The default is empty.

 * **aws_region**
   AWS region used to store ESB volumes.
+The default is `eu-central-1`.

 ## Debugging the operator

+Options to aid debugging of the operator itself.
+Grouped under the `debug` key.

 * **debug_logging**
   boolean parameter that toggles verbose debug logs from the operator.
 The default is `true`.